 The Joan Carr hoax was eventually revealed in issue nine and seems to have taken the wind out of the sails of the UK's female fans, despite Sanderson having bowed out with issue six, and it would be over two years before the next issue appeared.

 Note: As with most fanzines that are many decades old you will occasionally encounter words and attitudes that would be unacceptable today.
 Decades from now similar warnings may well be considered necessary for today's fanzines as social attitudes continue to evolve.

 This is a contemporary gallery of many of those who contributed to 'FEZ':

-Below is a listing of all the issues and these will turn into live links as each is posted online.
+Below is a listing of all the issues with links to each:

 Bjo Wells (Trimble):